It’s the basis of everything–education, career, and life itself.

 Consistency is as crucial as patience.
 You must practice Tratak regularly if not every day.
 Make sure you could sit for Tratak for at least 30 minutes per session.
 If that’s not possible at the moment, put it on hold and begin when you have time.

 Diet for Tratak

 You don’t need a strict diet but yes, a light, low-fat diet can help.
 Simple food along with fresh fruits and vegetables would be the best bet.
-Also, keep yourself hydrated so you can sit for extended periods.
+Also, keep yourself sufficiently hydrated.

 Is Evening Time Suitable for Tratak?

-Most of the people believe that Tratak can (and must be) done in the mornings.
+Most of the people believe that Tratak can (and must be) done only in the mornings.

 That’s not true.